leonardoventurini/helene/README.md

 Events allow you to invert the control of the application by casting a piece of data to a set of clients.

-You can group these clients in different ways by using namespaces and channels.
+You can group these clients in different ways by using channels.

 Events need to be declared first: